-- ${f 19}$ What are the 'theories of harm' that the authorities will investigate?
-See question 17. - 20 To what extent are non-competition issues (such as industrial policy or public interest issues) relevant in the review process?
+20 What are the 'theories of harm' that the authorities will investigate?
+See question 18.

+21 To what extent are non-competition issues (such as industrial policy or public interest issues) relevant in the review process?

-Non-competition issues have not been relevant in the review process, especially from the creation of the Antitrust Court, since the analysis has become more sophisticated.
-21 To what extent does the authority take into account economic efficiencies in the review process?
+Non-competition issues have not been relevant in the review process, considering that DL 211 is focused only competition matters and so has been held by the Antitrust Court in its rulings.

+22 To what extent does the authority take into account economic efficiencies in the review process?

-From the analysis or recent resolutions issued by the Antitrust Court and the investigations carried out by the FNE, we can conclude that both antitrust authorities had given great importance to how efficiencies arising from a horizontal operation should compensate the potential antitrust risks of a transaction, analysing how such efficiencies are proved and how they will be effectively transferred to consumers.
+From the analysis or recent resolutions issued by the Antitrust Court and the investigations carried out by the FNE, we can conclude that both antitrust authorities had given great importance to how efficiencies arising from an operation should compensate the potential antitrust risks of a transaction, analysing how such efficiencies are proved and how they will be effectively transferred to consumers.
 The Antitrust Court has also analysed whether such efficiencies could be obtained by the parties without generating potential antitrust risks (ie, greenfield entrance or organic growth versus merger and acquisitions).